-Prescribing for an individual whom the licensee has not met or personally examined may also be suitable when that individual is the partner of a patient whom the licensee is treating for gonorrhea or chlamydia.
-Partner management of patients with gonorrhea or chlamydia should include the following items:
+Prescribing for an individual whom the licensee has not met or personally examined may also be suitable when that individual is the partner of a patient whom the licensee is treating for certain publicly reported infectious diseases, including sexually transmitted infections, most commonly gonorrhea and chlamydia.
+Partner management of patients with these conditions should be consistent with the applicable standard of care and include the following items:

-• Signed prescriptions of oral antibiotics of the appropriate quantity and strength sufficient to provide curative treatment for each partner named by the infected patient.
+- Signed prescriptions of medication of the appropriate quantity and strength sufficient to provide curative treatment for each partner named by the infected patient.
 Notation on the prescription should include the statement: “Expedited partner therapy.”

 It is the position of the Board that prescribing drugs to individuals the licensee has never met based solely on answers to a set of questions, as is common in Internet or toll-free telephone prescribing, is inappropriate and unprofessional.